- What is a Mast cell?

 Once the vet has done this, they use a procedure called cytology.
 This process refers to examining the cells with a microscope.

 Blood work is also a standard step that a veterinarian will take in diagnosis, but examining the cells under a microscope is the most accurate method.

 A diagnosis can often result from this process, but sometimes the results aren't conclusive.
-There will need to be a biopsy of the tumor to remove mast cells for surgical examination in those cases.
+There will need to be a biopsy of the tumor to examine mast cells for surgical removal in those cases.